A family run business in the IT sector which provided 4 principal services:

 Inception and Planning

-The first stage was to identify key business drivers and critical issues within the business.
-Which of the many products and services were profitable and had a future and which should be suspended.
+The first stage was to identify key business drivers and critical issues within the business: which of the many products and services were profitable and had a future, and which services should be suspended.
 This would also indicate whether or not the business was capable of being profitable in the future.

 Non-core departments were closed straight away as none were profitable nor did any of them contribute positively to cash.